groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ## Certificate configuration

 The DSAS is preconfigured with the set of root certificates of a classic Linux distribution.
 All these certificates and other imported certificates are available from the tab Configuration/Certificates as seen below

 ![Certificate configuration page](en/DSAS17.png)

-The certificates installed in each category can be viewed by clicking on The arrow to the left of each category and the details of each certificate is available like
+The certificates installed in each category can be viewed by clicking on the arrow to the left of each category and the details of each certificate is available like

 ![Certificate configuration page](en/DSAS19.png)